finos/compliant-financial-infrastructure/gcp/gke/kubernetes.md

 You have two options for key encryption keys in GCP:
 <ol>
-<li>1) Use Cloud Key Management Service to create and manage key encryption keys.</li>
+<li>Use Cloud Key Management Service to create and manage key encryption keys.</li>
-<li>2) Create and manage your own key encryption keys, also known as customer-supplied encryption keys (CSEK). </li>
+<li>Create and manage your own key encryption keys, also known as customer-supplied encryption keys (CSEK). </li>
 </ol>
 <br><br>